zahlman/zutils/README.md

 These are a couple of utilities I find useful for starting new Python projects with Poetry and git.
 No installation is expected or required; just put this folder in a place where you keep other project folders.

+# Dependencies

+Git and Poetry need to be available, and `bump_version.py` uses the `toml` package to parse `pyproject.toml` (you should be quite familiar with this already if you are using Poetry).
+Otherwise only the standard library is used.

 # `new_project.py`

 To start a new project, run `zutils/new_project.py`.